1966 Silver Australian Uniface Obverse Pattern Dollar

 That all changed in April 2012 however, when an eagle-eyed numismatist spotted an 1861 Sydney half sovereign that had the same reverse design.

-The 1856 Sydney half sovereign with the Type 2 reverse is extremely rare in any condition - research as at July 2016 indicates that possibly around 12 unique...read more
+The 1856 Sydney half sovereign with the Type 2 reverse is extremely rare in any condition - research as at July...read more

 Following the publication of our first article on the alignment of the dies used to strike the Holey Dollars, I got a phone call from George Snelgrove - currently a councillor with the Queensland branch of the Australian Numismatic Society (ANS).
 George mentioned that although he didn't get our email himself, he'd been told about it by John Cook - the Secretary of the Queensland branch of the ANS.

 What followed was quite an animated conversation about a number of aspects of the article, and the Holey Dollar and Dump generally.
-George stated that this was the first information he'd seen on the alignment of the Holey Dollar dies,...read more
+George stated that this was the first information he'd seen on the...read more

 A number of times over the past four decades, several Holey Dollars have been described by a range of dealers and auctioneers as having been “specially” struck - that is, for archival or presentation purposes.